Why subscribe?

 I grew up in Atchison, Kansas (home of Amelia Earhart), about an hour north of Kansas City right on the Missouri River.
 By the time I was eighteen, I couldn’t wait to get out.
 I bounced around the country, making stops in Los Angeles and Chicago, before eventually finding my way back to KC.

 Despite a lack of speed or power, I played all around the diamond in little league.
 I saved up my allowance to buy a pair of fancy Franklin batting gloves and experimented with dozens of batting stances.
-A streaky right-handed hitter, I only had the nerve switch hit once in an actual game.
+A streaky right-handed hitter, I only had the nerve to switch hit once in an actual game.
 I walked.

 I made several starts as a pitcher before I was emphatically pulled from the mound for good.
 Because I was one of the few kids who could actually read a fly ball off the bat AND catch it, I spent more and more time in the outfield the older I got.